DarkmatterVale/Blockly-Blocks-Converter/README.md

 To contribute, simply fork this repository, make your changes/enhancements, and create a PR!
 Please note though, no changes are ever considered "rock solid".
 All code submitted can be changed, for any reason.

-To submit a bug, add an issue on this repository's issue tracker.
+To submit a bug or feature request, add an issue on this repository's issue tracker.

 Thanks for the help!